Badminininja/DecisionGameCND/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  * First, clone the repository
- * Go to: cd ./CrashedAndDesertred/CrashedAndDeserted
+ * Open the terminal and run cd ./CrashedAndDesertred/CrashedAndDeserted
- * Run the following commands in the terminal:
+ * Then, run the following commands in the terminal:
  * cmake3 .
  * make
  * ./game